 DANGER: Observe all battery safety precautions during installation or service of the unit or batteries.
 Even with the battery circuit breaker in the off position, the danger of electrocution may still be present.
 The battery power to the unit must be locked and tagged "off" before performing any service or work on the unit.
-The battery manufacturer's safety information and material safety data sheet are located in a pocket attached to the inside of left door of each unit.
-Failure to follow those instructions and the instruction listed above and elsewhere in this manual could result in an explosion, fire, equipment failure, or electrocution.
+The battery manufacturer's safety information and material safety data sheet are located in a pocket attached to the inside of each unit's left door.
+Failure to follow those instructions and the instructions listed above and elsewhere in this manual could result in an explosion, fire, equipment failure, or electrocution.

-DANGER: All power to the unit must be locked and tagged "off" before performing any service or work on the unit. failure to do so could result in electrocution.
+DANGER: All power to the unit must be locked and tagged "off" before performing any service or work on the unit.
+Failure to do so could result in electrocution.